 2. Now tap and hold the option that says Power off.
 Depending on the vendor and the phone model, the methods can vary.
 If nothing happens as a result of the above manipulations, power down the device, then press and hold the Volume Down and Volume Up buttons simultaneously while it’s starting back up.

 8. Restart into standard mode.
-TheGoodCaster redirect virus should be gone from your Android device.
+The TheGoodCaster redirect should have now vanished from your Android device.
 You might also want to consider installing a mobile security solution to prevent attacks of this sort further on.

-Thegoodcaster.com redirect virus removal by resetting the affected browser
+TheGoodCaster redirect removal by resetting the affected browser

 Please take into consideration that as effective as it is, the procedure of restoring browser defaults will lead to the loss of personalized settings such as saved passwords, bookmarks, browsing history, cookies, etc. In case you are not certain this outcome is suitable despite its obvious efficiency, it’s advised to follow the automatic removal method described in one of the previous sections of this tutorial.